History at Eaton Park

 The Subject Leader:

-We are Miss Hayes and Mrs Mellor and we are the History subject leaders at Eaton Park Academy.
+We are Mr Bell and Mr Dawes and we are currently the History subject leaders at Eaton Park Academy whilst Mrs Mellor is off on her maternity.
 Our role is lead, develop and support History across the academy.
 We ensure that teachers have the knowledge, confidence, skills and resources to deliver engaging lessons that stimulate a fascination about Britain’s past and the wider world.

 As History leads, we deliver CPD to teachers within the school to develop skills, share ideas and to secure consistency of the delivery of History across the academy.
 We also ensure that we keep our own CPD up to date by attending History courses provided by the EEF and making links with other schools (currently with Discovery Academy) As subject leaders, this helps to open our minds to new approaches and to broaden the resources and artefacts that we are able to provide for the children.

 In order to gain an understanding of how History is taught across the school, we ensure that History is monitored termly, gaining evidence from books, learning walks and pupil voice.
 This then informs the strengths of History within the school and allows us to focus on areas of development.

 Pupils should be taught about: